 You should have about three good references ready to submit to your prospective employer.

-Make sure the references have the right address and contact information as the information on the letter may be verified during the recruiting process.
+Ensure the references have the right address and contact information, as the information on the letter may be verified during recruiting.

-The letter will also contain your date of joining and leaving the company, your position, your skills, and qualities.
+The letter will also contain your date of joining and leaving the company, position, skills, and qualities.

-You can take a look here into what a good reference letter should look like.
+You can look here at what a good reference letter should look like.
 Here are some people you can contact for reference letters.

 Your Previous Employer